-Brussels Airlines expects to resume operations on the 15th of June
+Brussels Airlines resumed operations across the Schengen area on the 15th of June and is now gradually expanding their network again

 Aviation, Travel & Conservation News from Africa & the Indian Ocean islands – This website is flying with Brussels Airlines (All rights reserved and re-broadcasting requires explicit consent from ATCNews)